How it Works

 The student members, ages 10-18, are assigned a personal advisor who meets weekly with each youth, using the DRC online portfolio tool, to discuss and imagine goals, talk about difficult situations, provide resources, track progress, and facilitate tutorials and community connections.
 The advisor will also help the student write the Quarterly Progress Reports that are required by NYS.
 This supportive, mentoring relationship is the very core of the Deep Root Center experience.

-The Seedling members, ages 5-8, have an ongoing connection with the Seedling's facilitator, as well as other staff members and volunteers, who are able to anecdotally and quantitatively track individual development through conversations and interactions on a daily basis with our online portfolio system.
+The Seedling members, ages 5-9, have an ongoing connection with the Seedling's coordinator, as well as other staff members and volunteers, who are able to anecdotally and quantitatively track individual development through conversations and interactions on a daily basis with our online portfolio system.
 This information is included in their NYS mandated Quarterly Progress Reports.

 6. Daily Life at DRC:

 Members spend time here working on independent academic and hands – on, creative pursuits, playing music, taking classes or tutorials, and hanging out with their friends, Monday, Tuesday, Thursday, and Friday 8:30 AM – 3:30 PM.

 The classes and tutorials in Deep Root Center's ten week block schedule represent the interests of our students as well as staff members and volunteers.
 Youth are expected to choose a handful of classes each ten week block, use DRC in a meaningful way, and attend the Center at least three - four days each week.

 The Seedlings Program follows a monthly theme to introduce new ideas and concepts, which are presented in an open, comfortable environment that engages all of the student's senses with imaginative, fun, and engrossing activities.
 Play and creativity are the backbone of this program.